NHS Food-Brain-Behaviour Stakeholder Engagement Event (NIHR funded)

 • existing high-quality research evidence being put into practice within healthcare settings.

-What topics will this event cover?
+What topics did this event cover?

 1. Staff wellbeing; (e.g. stress, ‘burnout’, sleep problems, pain, fatigue, emotional balance - and PHYSICAL wellbeing)